How to Measure AI Search Readiness for Your Website (Step-by-Step)

 Five-Step Check

 2. Check robots.txt.
 Visit yoursite.com/robots.txt and search for GPTBot, OAI-SearchBot, PerplexityBot, ClaudeBot.
 Any Disallow: / means that engine is completely blocked.
+Many CMS platforms block AI bots by default - this is the single most common reason sites are invisible to AI search.

-Score Bands: What They Mean (With Caveats)
+Score Bands: What They Mean

 Where to Focus After Measuring